LG xboom Bounce Speaker Review

 Voice Assistant

 The LG xboom Bounce is a passable choice if you plan on using it with voice assistants.
-It's compatible with both Siri and Google Assistant, but relies on the voice assistant capabilities of your device, with no built-in support of its own.
-The built-in mic does a great job of identifying voice commands, though, even in crowded and noisy environments.
-If privacy is a concern for you, it's worth noting that there's no mic mute button.
+It's compatible with both Siri and Google Assistant but relies on your device's voice assistant capabilities, with no built-in support of its own.
+The built-in mic does a great job of recognizing voice commands, even in crowded, noisy environments.
+If privacy is a concern for you, note that there's no mic mute button.

 Pros